Published: May 10, 2026

 It requires making sure that when a customer/member says, "I am starting something," your institution knows what to do next.

 I'm Anna Khalzova, Co-founder of Jupid.
 We help credit unions and community banks win and retain small business members through embedded AI-native financial services.
-If you want the one-page SMB intent handoff template, email me at anna@jupid.com.
+You can download the SMB Intent Handoff Checklist above, or email me at anna@jupid.com.